7 Universal Design Principles to Reach Audiences

 3. Accommodate variations in hand and grip size.

-4. Provide adequate space for the use of assistive devices or personal assistance.
+4. Offer adequate space for the use of assistive devices or personal assistance.

-• If information is being physically presented in a booth, theater or conference, consider size and space.
+• Consider size and space if the information is physically presented in a booth, theater or conference.

-• Make sure wheelchair users can enter the space, attend comfortably and interact without barriers.
+• Guarantee that wheelchair users can enter the space, attend comfortably and interact without barriers.

-• During a spoken event, ensure the sign language interpreter is visible to the entire audience.
+• Ensure the sign language interpreter is visible to the audience during a spoken event.

 Implementing Universal Design

-Universal design is the best practice not only for creating 508-compliant products that are accessible to all, but also for changing how you think about design.
-From the ground up, incorporating the spirit of universal design into your creative process will make your content stronger, more efficient and better aligned with command goals.
-After all, content that reaches your intended audience to the greatest possible extent is content that achieves commander intent to the fullest.
+Universal design is the best practice not only for creating 508-compliant products that are accessible to all but also for changing how you think about design.
+Incorporating the spirit of universal design into your creative process, from the ground up, will make your content stronger, more efficient and better aligned with command goals.
+After all, content that reaches your intended audience to the greatest possible extent is content that achieves commander's intent to the fullest.

 References